SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

    Don't worry if you are not familiar with the concept of “capturing”.
    It is explained in detail below in :ref:`Closures_CapturingValues`.

-Global and nested functions,
+Global and local functions,
 as introduced in :doc:`Functions`, are actually special cases of closures.
 Closures take one of three forms:

 1) Global functions, which are closures that have a name, and do not capture any values
-2) Nested functions, which are closures that have a name, and can capture values from the function they are nested within
+2) Local functions, which are closures that have a name, and can capture values from their enclosing function
 3) Closure expressions, which are unnamed closures written in a lightweight syntax that can capture values from their surrounding context